unum-cloud/ucsb/README.md

 * [TPC](https://www.tpc.org/) for SQL.

 With YCSB everything seems simple - clone the repo, pick a DBMS, run the benchmark.
-TPC suite seems more enterprisey, and after a few years in the industry, I still don't understand the procedure.
+TPC suite seems more "enterprisey", and after a few years in the industry, I still don't understand the procedure.
 Moreover, most SQL databases these days are built on top of other NoSQL solutions, so NoSQL is more foundational.
 So naturally we used YCSB internally.